Last Updated on by Mitch Rezman

 We use lighting to stop chronic egg layers.

-I can’t get one veterinarian to take a look because they get upwards of $300 for a shot of Lupron (what one our customers was recently charged for a single injection).
+I can’t get one veterinarian to take a look because they get upwards of $300 for a shot of Lupron (what one of our customers was recently charged for a single injection).

-Their answer will always be “let’s do some more testing for $$$”
+Their answer will always be “Let’s do some more testing for $$$”.

-Start with full spectrum light therapy.
+Start with Full-Spectrum light therapy.
+It can’t hurt.

 Give it 2 weeks, let’s see what happens.

-Editor’s note: full-spectrum lighting is recommended by
+Editor’s note: full-spectrum lighting is recommended by…

 - Ontario Veterinary College, University in Guelph, Ontario.